Russia's information war expands through Eastern Europe

 Reflecting the difficulty of identifying the origin of disinformation, the DSC also identified a network of three anonymous Facebook accounts pushing pro-Russian talking points that researchers concluded could part of a Russian disinformation campaign.

-Facebook said Friday it would take down the pages, which appeared to violate some of the platform’s rules relating to multiple accounts.
+Facebook said Friday it would take down the accounts, which appeared to violate some of the platform’s rules relating to multiple profiles.
 But the platform said it found nothing to suggest the accounts were part of a disinformation network.
 Instead, they were operated by a single Bulgarian user who liked to repost other people’s pro-Russian content.

 Indeed, after a senior Bulgarian official revealed Russia’s scheme to pay certain journalists and political pundits 2,000 euros, or 4,000 Bulgarian leva, for posting friendly content, the author scoffed at the idea of taking the money.